 6.6.14.2 Firm Fuel Supply Service Hourly Standby Fee Payment and Fuel Replacement Cost Recovery

-(1) ERCOT shall pay an Hourly Standby Fee to a QSE representing an FFSSR.
-This standby fee is determined through a competitive bidding process, with an adjustment for reliability based on an Hourly Rolling Equivalent Availability Factor greater than or equal to 90% of the awarded FFSS capability.
+(1) ERCOT shall pay the Firm Fuel Supply Service (FFSS) Hourly Standby Fee to the QSE representing the primary Generation Resource.
+This standby fee is determined through a competitive bidding process, with an adjustment for reliability based on an Hourly Rolling Equivalent Availability Factor, as well as adjustments for capacity and deployment.